rails/rails/guides/source/asset_pipeline.md

 The Asset Pipeline
 ==================

-This guide covers the asset pipeline.
+This guide explains how to handle essential asset management tasks.

 After reading this guide, you will know:

-* What the asset pipeline is and what it does.
+* What is an asset pipeline.
 * The main features of Propshaft, and how to set it up.
 * How to migrate from Sprockets to Propshaft.
 * How to use other libraries for more advanced asset management.